 The Titanic chorus will feature 200 singers from across the country, accompanied by the professional New York City Chamber Orchestra.

-The musical has a Tony-winning score by Yeston (Grand Hotel, Nine) and a Tony-winning book by the late Stone (The Will Rogers Follies, 1776).
-Titanic won 1997 Tony Awards for Best Book of a Musical (Stone), Best Musical, Best Orchestrations (Jonathan Tunick), Best Score (Yeston) and Best Scenic Design (Stewart Laing).
+Titanic will have projection designs by Shawn Sagady, lighting design by Stephen Terry and set design by Narelle Sissons.
+The musical has a Tony-winning score by Yeston ( Grand Hotel, Nine) and a Tony-winning book by the late Stone ( The Will Rogers Follies, 1776).
+Titanic won 1997 Tony Awards for Best Book of a Musical (Stone), Best Musical, Best Orchestrations ( Jonathan Tunick), Best Score (Yeston) and Best Scenic Design (Stewart Laing).

 Manhattan Concert Productions is an educational performance company dedicated to excellence in music making, hospitality and travel details.
 Its focus is placed on the selection and preparation of visiting musicians, guest conductors, professional bands and orchestras, and soloists.